TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 require '../dependencies/cryptomanana/autoloader.php';
 ```

-*Note: The place, way or autoloading technique depends entirely on your project's code base, but make sure you are
+*Note: The place, way or autoloading technique depends entirely on your project's codebase, but make sure you are
 correctly loading the `CryptoManana` namespace.*

 ### [](#advanced-configuration-tuning){:.book_mark}Advanced Configuration Tuning ###